SENSUIKAN!

 8 May 1942:

-Aircraft from the LEXINGTON sight the Carrier Strike Force Main Body sights the Carrier Strike Force's Main Body (SHOKAKU and ZUIKAKU).
-SBDs from the YORKTOWN and the LEXINGTON damage the SHOKAKU and force her retirement.
-The ZUIKAKU's air group suffers heavy losses.
-Takagi's planes damage the YORKTOWN and the LEXINGTON that is further damaged by gasoline explosions.
-She has to be abandoned and later scuttled by the destroyer PHELPS (DD-360).
+Aircraft from LEXINGTON sight the Carrier Strike Force Main Body (SHOKAKU and ZUIKAKU).
+SBDs from YORKTOWN and LEXINGTON damage SHOKAKU and force her retirement.
+ZUIKAKU's air group suffers heavy losses.
+Takagi's planes damage YORKTOWN and LEXINGTON that is further damaged by gasoline explosions.
+She has to be abandoned and later scuttled by destroyer PHELPS (DD-360).

 5 May 1942: